shadhin39/FedKDShap/README.md

 The types of dataset segmentation in this project are IID and Non-IID.
 ### IID (identifically and independently distributed):
-It merely uniformly split the dataset.
-For centralized learning algorithms the II dataset is being used.
+It merely uniformly splits the dataset.
+The II dataset is used for centralized learning algorithms.
 ### Non-IID (non-identifically and independently distributed):
 The dataset is segmented with its natural property.
-A popular way for realizing non-iid dataset segmentation is utilizing Dirichlet distribution, which is adopted in this project.
-It uses Dirichlet distribution on the label ratios to ensure uneven label distributions among clients for Non-IID splits.
+A popular way to realize non-iid dataset segmentation is by utilizing Dirichlet distribution, which was adopted in this project.
+It uses Dirichlet distribution on the label ratios to ensure uneven label distributions among clients for non-IID splits.

 ### Dependencies

-- python 3.12.4
+- Python 3.12.4
 - TensorFlow 2.17.0
 - Numpy 1.26.4
 - Keras 3.5.0